goadesign/goa.design/content/implement/client.md

 ## Axios Javascript Client

-In order to generate the javascript client `goagen js -d [design_path]` must be run.
-The javascript client is not automatically generated in the `bootstrap`command.
+In order to generate the Javascript client `Goagen js -d [design_path]` must be run.
+The Javascript client is not automatically generated in the `bootstrap`command.